This page was last revised 28 Jan 2012.

 (Stringing will appeal to RISC OS enthusiasts and may be the program of choice if a suitable Acorn computer is to hand.
 However, it does not offer such a wide range of features as Abel, Beltower and Ringing Master.)

-For further information, enquire for details or telephone 07774 863184.
+For further information about costs and availability, enquire for details or telephone 07774 863184.

 Ringing dumbbells can be made in different sizes.

 A full-sized dumbbell, i.e. with a wheel similar in diameter to a typical church bell wheel, is rung exactly like a church bell.
 Being slightly more ‘docile’ than a real bell it can be particularly useful for teaching bell handling.
 However, a dumbbell with a full size wheel, typically 4ft. in diameter, may pose significant space and stress issues for the average home.
-For details of such a dumbbell visit www.saxsim.co.uk.
+For details of such a dumbbell visit www.saxsim.com.

 For details of an ingenious alternative design, using counter-rotating weighted wheels to give ‘real bell’ feel with minimal stress on the supporting structure, visit http://jaharrison.me.uk/Ringing/DumbBell